tholonia/iching_cli/book/v2/markdown/hexagram_56.md

 ##### *The March to Freedom: Harriet Tubman's Courageous Leadership*

-#### Harriet Tubman's journeys on the Underground Railroad illuminate the essence of Line 56—Transition.
+#### Harriet Tubman's journeys on the Underground Railroad illuminate the essence of Line 56, Transition.
 Born into slavery, Tubman became a powerful figure of liberation, embodying the spirit of emergence as she began her escape to freedom.
 Her initial flight was not just a physical journey but the formation of her new identity as a beacon of hope.
 With each trip back to the South to guide others, Tubman faced conflict against the profound danger of capture, yet she persevered, using her deep understanding of the land as manifestation of her ingenious strategy.
 Her leadership, a mastery in navigating perilous paths, emerged naturally, transforming her into a living legend named 'Moses.'
 Tubman's transcendence lay not only in her rescue missions but in her vision for a world free of bondage, continually pushing the boundaries of what seemed possible.
 This tale of courage and resolve serves as a testimony to the power of transition, highlighting how movement through daunting territories, governed by unwavering purpose, has the power to transform lives.

 <div style="font-size: 8pt;font-style:italic">Source: "Harriet Tubman: The Road to Freedom" by Catherine Clinton (Little, Brown Company, 2004)</div>